 A smaller website will of course be the cheapest option, but to keep in mind that there will always be costs that extend way beyond setting the website up - hosting and maintenance is a requirement of any website, no matter how small.

-Expect to pay around £2000 for outsourcing a high-quality landing page to an agency, with hosting and maintenance clocking in at around £25 per month.
+Expect to pay around £5,000 for a high-quality landing page from an agency, with managed hosting and maintenance clocking in between £25-50 per month.

-If you're a small business, you'll need more than just a landing page.
-Especially if you’re looking to rank on Google as rankings need content and content needs pages!
+If you're a small or growing business, especially one looking to rank on Google, you'll likely need a few more pages; rankings need content and content needs pages!

-In that case, it's time to consider creating a business website with more pages, probably around 10-15.
+In that case, it's time to consider creating a sales and marketing website with around 10-20 pages.

 Your site will most likely need the following: